jgodson/homelab/docker/ingress-local+adguard/README.md

 - Setup Adguard at <ip>:3000
 - After that Adguard is available at adguard.home.jasongodson.com or <ip>:8080
-- Metrics from caddy are available at <ip>:2019/metrics
+- Metrics from Caddy are available at <ip>:2019/metrics